MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/reporting-timestamping-capabilities.md

 > [!NOTE]
 > Miniport drivers read the **\*PtpHardwareTimestamp** and **\*SoftwareTimestamp**  keywords values in the INF file to determine which timestamping capabilities are enabled or disabled.
 For more information, see [**Standardized INF keywords for NDIS packet timestamping**](standardized-inf-keywords-for-ndis-packet-timestamping.md).

-The miniport driver must generate an **NDIS_STATUS_TIMESTAMP_CAPABILITY** indication at least once before indicating **NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG**.
-Otherwise NDIS will reject the **NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG** status indication and it will not be indicated to overlying drivers.

-The miniport driver must also generate the **NDIS_STATUS_TIMESTAMP_CAPABILITY** status indication whenever it detects a change in underlying hardware capabilities.

-If the miniport driver indicates a change in the NIC’s hardware timestamping capability using the **NDIS_STATUS_TIMESTAMP_CAPABILITY** status indication, then it must also report the corresponding change in the current configuration using the **NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG** status indication.
+Any time that the miniport driver detects a change in underlying hardware capabilities it must generate the **NDIS_STATUS_TIMESTAMP_CAPABILITY** status indication.
+It must also report the corresponding change in the current configuration using the **NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG** status indication.

 The miniport driver must also generate the **NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG** status indication whenever it detects a change in the current timestamping configuration.